 After resting next to the dike, we went on to one last climb – to climb to the top of Harut Hill.
 In Hebrew, “harut” means “cone”.
 I’m not sure the hill looks like a cone, but it’s a very dominant hill made of dark rocks.
 We also saw it when we were on top of Mount Saharonim.

 So, from the dike, we continued on the black-marked trail for about 430 meters and then turned right onto a red-marked trail (13).
 By the way, if you don’t want to climb the hill, you can continue on the black trail and find your way back to the car.

 The climb is pretty rewarding.
-You can see Wadi Ardon below, and the crater beyond.
-Unfortunately, the sun was starting to set, so we didn’t have much time to stay there and appreciate the view.
-We climbed down the hill on the red-marked trail, turned left onto a blue-marked trail and then went straight on the black-marked trail.
+You can see Wadi Ardon below and the crater in front of you.
+Unfortunately, the sun was starting to set, so we had little time to enjoy the view.
+We climbed down the hill on the red-marked trail, turned left onto a blue-marked trail, and then went straight on the black-marked trail.
 That led us to the parking lot and our car (15).

-Ramon Crater is filled with amazing geological shapes and colors.
-The Nekarot Horseshoe Trail is one of the most popular trails in the crater, and for a good reason.
+Ramon Crater is filled with unique geological shapes and colors.
+The Nekarot Horseshoe Trail is one of the most popular trails in it and for a good reason.
 You can enjoy beautiful views, visit an ancient Nabatean khan, walk through the magnificent Nekarot Wadi, and even see a dike!
 What more can you ask for?!

-If you don’t want to do the long circular trail that we did, you can do a shorter version of the trail, which is suitable for the whole family.
-From Saharonim Khan, take the blue-marked trail instead of the green-marked trail and then you’ll arrive at Nekarot Horseshoe without having to climb Mount Saharonim.
+If you don’t want to do the long circular trail that we did, you can do a shorter version, which is suitable for the whole family.
+From Saharonim Khan, take the blue-marked trail instead of the green-marked trail, and then you’ll arrive at Nekarot Horseshoe without having to climb Mount Saharonim.